ska-telescope/mid-cbf-mcs/README.md

 $ sudo 'python3 -m pip install . --extra-index-url https://nexus.engageska-portugal.pt/repository/pypi/simple
 ```

-Note that LMC Base Classes are needed for example if you want to use Pogo to automatically generate code.
+Note that LMC Base Classes are needed for example when using Pogo to automatically generate Python TANGO code.
 Pogo will ask for the Base class pogo (.xmi) files.
-Find in the Base class folder when it is ask (typically when you run "pogo xxx", and the base class file is not configured)
+Navigate to the Base class folder when it is ask (typically when you run "pogo xxx", and the base class file is not configured).
+TODO

 ## Running the Mid CBF MCS